ZeinBarhoum/quadrotor-stack/README.md

-# Quadrotor Trajectory Planning and Control
+# Quadrotor Stack

 ## Overview

-A Ros2-based modular system for to facilitate research and development of quadrotor trajectory planning, optimization and tracking.
+A Ros2-based modular system for to facilitate research and development of quadrotor simulation, trajectory planning, path optimization and motion tracking.

 There are multiple packages in this repository, each representing a module in the system, this includes simulation, path planning, trajectory generation, trajectory tracking and vision-based mapping.